Amnok/js-tests/interview-guide/8-async js/readme.md

--> JS is synchronous , blocking, single threaded language.
+-> JS is synchronous , blocking, single threaded, dynamically typed language.

 ->A promise let's you associate handlers with an asynchronous action's eventual success value or failure reason.
 -> promise has three states